Resident Governor of the Tower of London and Keeper of the Jewel House

 The Resident Governor of the Tower of London and Keeper of the Jewel House is responsible for the day-to-day running of the Tower of London.

-The Constable of the Tower is the most senior appointment at the Tower of London.
-Under the King's Regulations for the Army, the office of constable is conferred on a field marshal or retired general officer for a five-year term.
-At the conclusion of the Constable's installation ceremony, the Lord Chamberlain symbolically hands the palace over to the Constable.
-He in turn entrusts it to the Resident Governor.

 The offices of Resident Governor of the Tower of London and Keeper of the Jewel House were amalgamated in 1967.
-The King's House located within the Tower of London is the home of the Resident Governor.
+The King's House located within the close of the Tower of London is the home of the Resident Governor.

+The Constable of the Tower, a ceremonial appointment, who historically was in charge of the military operation of the Tower, is the most senior appointment at the Tower of London.
+When the monarch's Lord Chamberlain symbolically hands the palace over to an incoming Constable, the Constable in turn entrusts the palace to the Resident Governor.